Customize Assertion Error Messages

 , "<date instance>.getDay()"

 , or whatever descriptive name you can think of to help someone receiving this error know where the issue happened at.
 The second argument should be the complete list of arguments your input function takes.
-You can conveniently use to accomplish this purpose.
+You can conveniently use the arguments object to accomplish this purpose.
 If you do not wish to use the arguments object, or if you can not (e.g. because you're using an arrow function which does not support it), you can instead choose to use an alternative pattern, like spreading and destructuring:

 By default, a TypeError is thrown when an assertion fails.
 If you need to throw a different error, you can use the errorFactory

 parameter.
-See the for more details.
+See the API reference for more details.